jojanng/biodownfall/README.md

-Praying on Biotech companies' downfall to generate profit
+Python project based on praying on Biotech companies' downfall to generate profit

 ## Theory